sashikamw/performance-ballerina/README.md

 This package must be extracted in user home directory of the JMeter node and the Ballerina node used for the performance tests.

 In addition, please make sure to extract the "performance-common" package to all nodes and install Java, JMeter, and SAR to all nodes by using scripts provided.

+### Steps to run performance tests

+Following are the high-level steps to run the performance tests.

+- Copy the performance-ballerina and performance-common packages to all servers.
+- Build the above packages and copy the xx.tar to the home directory and extract it.
+- Extract the packages in user home directory
+- Download latest Oracle JDK 8 to all servers.
+- Download latest Apache JMeter to all JMeter servers.
+- Download Ballerina distribution to Balleirna server.
+- Install Java in all servers using the install-java.sh script inside java directory.
+- Install 'System Activity Report' in all servers using the install-sar.sh script inside sar directory.
+-  Install 'Apache JMeter' in all JMeter servers using the install-jmeter.sh script inside jmeter directory
+- Setup Ballerina in the ballerina server using setup.sh script inside ballerina-scripts directory.
+- Run the performance test using run-performance-test.sh script inside the jmeter-scripts directory.
+- Use create-summary-csv.sh to generate a summary.csv file from the test results.
+- Use Python scripts (create-charts.py and create-comparison-charts.py) to generate charts from the summary results.

 See following sections for more details.